What is inflation?

 In fact, it's bad for people who hold any assets that are denominated in currency, like cash, or even bonds.
 Because over time, the real value of these assets will be eroded.

 However, there are some circumstances where moderate inflation can provide benefits to certain people and sectors of the economy.
-Because to counteract the effects, both consumers and businesses alike may be more inclined to take risk in chasing higher returns.
+Because to counteract the effects, both consumers and businesses alike may be more inclined to take risks in chasing higher returns.

 Inflation reduces the purchasing power of money over time, which means there may be a greater incentive to spend now (in the converse situation, saving would make more sense, because your money would be worth more in the future without you needing to do anything at all).